rypar09/ai-analyst-assistant/README.md

 # AI Analyst Assistant 📊🤖

-This project automatically extracts, summarizes, and analyzes the **MD&A section** from the most recent 10-K filings for public companies — using the SEC API and OpenAI's language model.
-The final output is a formal Word report suitable for investment research.
+This project automatically extracts, summarizes, and analyzes the most critical sections from the latest 10-K filings of public companies — using the SEC API and OpenAI’s language models.
+The output includes both a comprehensive full-length research report and a clean, one-page investment brief, each formatted in Microsoft Word.

 ---

 ## 🧠 What It Does

-✅ Fetches the latest 10-K filing for selected tickers from the SEC
+✅ Fetches the latest 10-K filing for selected tickers from the SEC ✅ Extracts Items 1 (Business), 1A (Risk Factors), and 7 (MD&A)
-✅ Extracts the MD&A (Management’s Discussion & Analysis) section
+✅ Summarizes and analyzes these sections using OpenAI (GPT-3.5 or GPT-4) ✅ Produces two output documents:
-✅ Summarizes and analyzes the section using OpenAI (GPT-3.5)
+      - A detailed Full Equity Research Report (with analyst placeholders)
-✅ Generates a clean, formal investment brief in Word format
+      - A short, objective Investment Brief in flowing paragraph form ✅ Converts all outputs to clean .docx Word files

 ---